 Like I said, while I often wonder what my purpose in life might be, I am intimately and keenly aware of what my shadow purpose is.

 For me, my shadow purpose involves living a life of comfort and ease.
 It’s going to lots of movies, reading tons of books, and enjoying time with friends and family.
 It’s chilling in my recliner and filling my evenings with the internet and television shows.
-It’s investing all my spare time and energy into renovating my house.
+It’s investing all my spare time and energy into renovating my house and finding the right granite slab thickness.
 It’s all those things plus a hundred other distractions, none of which are harmful in and of themselves.

 But I know without a doubt that the purpose of life is so much more than those things.